Beylerbeyi 75. Yıl Stadium

 The venue was established in 1900.
 It is owned by the Istanbul Province Foundation Direktoriate, and run by the Beylerbeyi S.K.
 It underwent a restoration, and was reopened in March 2021.
 It has a capacity of 5,500 in one covered and two open bleachers.
 The artificial turf field with dimensions 105 × 68 m is floodlight illumination.

-The stadium is home ground of Beylerbeyi S.K., and Fenerbahçe S.K. women's.
+The stadium is the home ground of the Beylerbeyi S.K., and Fenerbahçe S.K. women's.

 International events hosted

 In May 2019, the venue hosted the International women's rugby league match between Turkey and Italy.